ibm-cloud-docs/vmwaresolutions/archiref/vum/vum-init-config.md

 # Initial configuration
 {: #vum-init-config}

-The {{site.data.keyword.vmwaresolutions_full}} automation configures the vCenter Server® Appliance (VCSA) with a default gateway set to the {{site.data.keyword.cloud_notm}} Backend Customer Router (BCR).
+The {{site.data.keyword.vcf-auto}} automation configures the VMware vCenter® Server Appliance (VCSA) with a default gateway set to the {{site.data.keyword.cloud_notm}} Backend Customer Router (BCR).
 However, no route to the internet though the BCR exists.
-The standard route to the internet from the VMware® vCenter Server instance for management components is through the services T0.
+The standard route to the internet from the {{site.data.keyword.vcf-auto-short}} instance for management components is through the services T0.
 As it isn't advised changing the configuration of the VCSA or the services T0, a proxy server implementation on the customer subnet is recommended to enable VMware Update Manager (VUM).

 This approach means that you don't need to reconfigure the VCSA or the services T0, however, a small virtual machine (VM) must be installed.
 A proxy server is a system, which sits between two endpoint devices and acts as an intermediate device.
 In this case, it sits between the VCSA and the update servers at VMware.